1300 669 711 - Australia

 Fake Account Impersonating Anthony Albanese

-The spread of fake accounts brings about various dangers that go beyond mere impersonation.
-TikTok, a social media application owned by ByteDance allows anyone to create an account without using their real name or requiring identity verification.
-This affords anonymity to those who seek to conceal who they are.
-As we explore this issue further, it becomes clear that addressing the risks of fake TikTok accounts is crucial in protecting the integrity and well-being of users within the platform’s extensive community.
+TikTok, a social media application owned by ByteDance allows anyone to create an account without using their real name.
+Further, TikTok does not require identity verification.
+This offers the cloak of anonymity to those seeking to conceal who they are.
+At Cybertrace we are well aware that addressing the risks of fake TikTok accounts is crucial.
+Doing so is part of protecting the integrity and well-being of not only users within the platform’s extensive community, but that of the wider society who are not necessarily TikTok users.

 People can use Fake Tik Tok Accounts to: